sleepyOwl14/proximax-bc-docs/docs/getting-started/what-is-proximax-blockchain-layer.md

 ---
-id: what-is-proximax
+id: what-is-proximax-blockchain-layer
-title: What is proximax
+title: What is proximax Blockchain Layer
 ---
 ## Blockchain Reimagined and Evolved